-cyberknife treatment shows promise for pets with cancer
+cyberknife treatment for pets with cancer

 Darlene Cook wasn’t expecting a cancer diagnosis when her 10-year-old Golden Retriever Liberty (Libby) began limping.
 But MRIs of Libby’s chest, abdomen and bones revealed a localized bone cancer called an osseous plasmacytoma, and surgery was not an option.

 “Because it is such a rare cancer, we didn’t have a lot to go on,” recalls Cook, “but the recommended treatment was radiation therapy.
 The original plan required 22 treatments, Mondays through Fridays, at the [nearby] University of Minnesota.”